Mastering Technical SEO Audits: A Comprehensive Guide for Marketing Professionals

 Addressing Key Technical SEO Issues

 Duplicate content, mobile issues, and security flaws: they're silent website killers.
-Addressing these technical SEO problems can dramatically improve your site's health and search ranking.
+Addressing these technical seo problems can dramatically improve your site's health and search ranking.
 Let's explore some common issues and their solutions.

 Duplicate content confuses search engines, making it difficult to determine which version of a page to rank.
 This can dilute your ranking potential and negatively impact your site's overall visibility.
+Common causes include www vs. non-www versions of a site, or HTTP vs. HTTPS versions, in addition to product variations.

-• Identifying duplicate content: Use SEO tools like Semrush or Ahrefs to find pages with similar content.
+• Identifying duplicate content: Use seo tools like Semrush or Ahrefs to find pages with similar content.
 These tools crawl your site and flag pages that are at least 85% identical.

 • Implementing canonical tags: Add a canonical tag to the <head> section of duplicate pages, pointing to the preferred version.
 For example, <link rel="canonical" href="https://www.example.com/preferred-page/" /> tells search engines that this is the original, authoritative version.